AnkushGitRepo/DSA/src/main/java/org/example/Arrays/ArrayReadMe.md

 - **Invert Binary Tree**: Given the `root` of a binary tree, invert the tree, and return its root.
 - **Merge Intervals**: Given an array of intervals where `intervals[i] = [starti, endi]`, merge all overlapping intervals, and return an array of the non-overlapping intervals that cover all the intervals in the input.
 - **Implement Queue using Stacks**: Implement a first-in-first-out (FIFO) queue using only two stacks.
 The implemented queue should support all the functions of a normal queue (push, peek, pop, and empty).
+- **Reverse String**: Write a function that reverses a string.
+The input string is given as an array of characters `s`.

 ## How to Use
 - Browse through each Java file to understand the code structure and problem-solving techniques.